dotnet/EntityFramework.Docs/entity-framework/core/performance/advanced-performance-topics.md

 ### [With dependency injection](#tab/with-di)

-The typical pattern in an ASP.NET Core app using EF Core involves registering a custom <xref:Microsoft.EntityFrameworkCore.DbContext> type into the [dependency injection](/aspnet/core/fundamentals/dependency-injection) container via <xref:Microsoft.Extensions.DependencyInjection.EntityFrameworkServiceCollectionExtensions.AddDbContext%2A>.
+The typical pattern in an ASP.NET Core app using EF Core involves registering a custom <xref:Microsoft.EntityFrameworkCore.DbContext> type into the [dependency injection](/aspnet/core/fundamentals/dependency-injection) container via <xref:Microsoft.Extensions.DependencyInjection.EntityFrameworkServiceCollectionExtensions.AddDbContext*>.
 Then, instances of that type are obtained through constructor parameters in controllers or Razor Pages.

-To enable context pooling, simply replace `AddDbContext` with <xref:Microsoft.Extensions.DependencyInjection.EntityFrameworkServiceCollectionExtensions.AddDbContextPool%2A>:
+To enable context pooling, simply replace `AddDbContext` with <xref:Microsoft.Extensions.DependencyInjection.EntityFrameworkServiceCollectionExtensions.AddDbContextPool*>:

 [!code-csharp[Main](../../../samples/core/Performance/AspNetContextPooling/Program.cs#AddDbContextPool)]

-The `poolSize` parameter of <xref:Microsoft.Extensions.DependencyInjection.EntityFrameworkServiceCollectionExtensions.AddDbContextPool%2A> sets the maximum number of instances retained by the pool (defaults to 1024).
+The `poolSize` parameter of <xref:Microsoft.Extensions.DependencyInjection.EntityFrameworkServiceCollectionExtensions.AddDbContextPool*> sets the maximum number of instances retained by the pool (defaults to 1024).
 Once `poolSize` is exceeded, new context instances are not cached and EF falls back to the non-pooling behavior of creating instances on demand.

 ### [Without dependency injection](#tab/without-di)